 Reporting advancement is a requirement of the Boy Scouts of America, and entering it directly into the BSA system through an internet portal is the most straightforward way to get it done.

-Internet Advancement has been available for reporting Cub Scout, Boy Scout, Varsity Scout, and Sea Scout ranks; Venturing advancement awards; merit badges; and many other awards available across the BSA programs.
+Internet Advancement has been available for reporting ranks, advancement awards, merit badges, and many other awards available across BSA programs.
 The next generation of reporting software will also allow the reporting of individual requirements for ranks and awards, with the portal accessible through a computer, tablet, or smartphone.
-See topic 22.214.171.124, “The Next Generation in Electronic Advancement Reporting.”
+See topic 220.127.116.11, “The Next Generation in Electronic Advancement Reporting.”

 *An advancement report is not required to purchase adventure loops or pins.
 However, to ensure that each Cub Scout’s record is complete and accurate, all adventures— required and elective—should be posted in the BSA system using the internet portal for reporting advancement.